 As a company, we try to sell the third package as this is where the most money is made.
 The second subscription package gives a couple of hints of how the third package works, the customer's/football teams need to be in some way dependent on the consultants so that the third package is sold.

-All content from the first 2 packages are included in the third package, consultancy is added to give feedback and help with interpreting the network metrics.
+All content from the first 2 packages is included in the third package, consultancy is added to give feedback and help with interpreting the network metrics.
 In this way, a close relationship could arise between the company and the football club.
 A plan is made on which consultants work on what kind of metrics.
 This is for the football clubs to determine, but the company advises a season-long membership.
 Some other teams must be excluded from the use of the company’s software and consultancy.
 The consultants have to make sure that this is complied with.

 Recommendations